The chain track shows alignments of human (Dec. 2013 (GRCh38/hg38)) to

 - Syn - line-ups on the same chromosome as the gap in the level above

 - Inv - a line-up on the same chromosome as the gap above it, but in

 the opposite orientation.

 - NonSyn - a match to a chromosome different from the gap in the

-split were removed from the assemblies.
+removed before running the alignment.
 The abbreviated genomes were

-aligned with lastz, and the transposons were added back in.
+aligned with lastz, and the removed transposons were then added back in.